-The concept of the Lightning Network was introduced by Joseph Poon and Thaddeus Dryja through the whitepaper: “The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments.”
-The paper was an important start but since its conception, the design of the protocol has improved.
-Multiple teams have been building different implementations of the Lightning Network that are all compatible with the BOLT protocol specifications.
+Joseph Poon and Thaddeus Dryja introduced the concept in the breakthrough white paper “The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments.”
+This 2016 work provided the foundation and an important start, but the design of the LN protocol evolved and improved over time with different implementations all compatible with the BOLT (Basis of Lightning Technology) protocol specifications.

 - Blockstream – Creator of C-lightning

 - Lightning Labs – Creator of LND

 How Does the LN Protocol Work?

 The Lightning Network runs on a peer-to-peer (P2P) level where all transactions occur on an off-chain network built on top of the Bitcoin blockchain.
 For this reason, the protocol is considered a Layer 2 solution, with the blockchain itself being Layer 1.

 Rather than record each individual payment onto the blockchain, the two parties (typically a buyer and seller) open bi-directional payment channels via the Lightning Network.
 To create a bi-directional channel, the participants must decide to open a payment channel where they can transact funds back and forth from each other’s wallets.
 To set it up, both parties need to fund the creation of the channel with an on-chain Bitcoin transaction.
 The total amount of the payment channel is the maximum amount of funds that can be transacted, thus protecting both parties from losing more funds than necessary.
 These transactions do not require a confirmation from the Bitcoin network since they occur off-chain on the second layer.
 As a result, they occur almost instantaneously through a smart contract, providing much lower fees and much higher throughput.